 ID and IID are also not necessary for market dominance.
 The extra-trenchy equilibrium ($\rho = 0.85$, $\delta = 0.08$), for example, violates ID and thus IID.
-Yet, the industry is likely to be a near-monopoly at all times.
-More generally, while the empirical studies of Argote et al. (1990), Darr et al. (1995), Benkard (2000), Shafer et al. (2001), and Thompson (2003) warrant accounting for organizational forgetting in a model of learning-by-doing, doing so may cause ID and IID to fail.
+Yet, the industry is likely to be a near monopoly at all times.
+More generally, while the empirical studies of Argote, Beckman, and Epple (1990), Darr, Argote, and Epple (1995), Benkard (2000), Shafer, Nembhard, and Uzumeri (2001), and Thompson (2003) warrant accounting for organizational forgetting in a model of learning-by-doing, doing so may cause ID and IID to fail.

-Proposition 8 If organizational forgetting is present $(\delta > 0)$, then IID may fail.
+PROPOSITION 8: If organizational forgetting is present ($\delta > 0$), then IID may fail.
 Also ID may fail.

 In the absence of organizational forgetting, C-R have already shown that ID and IID may fail for intermediate values of β (see their Remark C.5 on p.
 1136).
 Result 3 and Proposition 8 make the comparative dynamics point that ID and IID may hold when $\delta = 0$ but fail when $\delta > 0$ (holding fixed the remaining parameters).
 Figure 10 illustrates Proposition 8 by plotting the share of equilibria that violate IID (upper panel) and ID (lower panel).
 As can be seen, all equilibria fail to obey IID unless forgetting or learning is very weak.
-Even
+Even violations of ID are extremely common, especially for forgetting rates δ in the empirically relevant range below 0.1.